Distributed UAV Formation Control Robust to Relative Pose Measurement Noise: The proposed method

-which is similar to eq. (\ref{eq:clean_proportional}) with the additional term of $k_{ef}e_m[k]$ representing the influence of sensory noise.
+If we include the measurement noise as defined in eq.~\eqref{eq:1d_merr}, the geometric progression from eq. \ref{eq:clean_proportional} becomes

+with the additional term $k_{ef} e_m[k]$ representing the influence of sensory noise.
+Selecting a suitable $k_{ef}$ allows the user to tune a trade-off between sensitivity to noise and reaction speed of the system.
+However, such system with non-zero noise will still oscillate when $x$ is close to the desired state $d$.

-\begin{lemma} Barring infinite measurement rate or a zero control action, it is \emph{impossible} to use proportional control to enforce a stationary stable state if discrete measurements of this state used in the control law are subject to Gaussian noise. \end{lemma} \begin{proof} If multiple agents follow the control law (without the modification proposed in this paper), the presented combination of proportional control and observation noise with Gaussian distribution actually leads to a Gaussian distribution of agents \footnote{In appendix \ref{App:A.N}, we show that even with the proposed modification the resulting poses can be accurately approximated with a Gaussian distribution.}.
-This is due to the fact that linear downscaling of values (represented by the multiplier $\left(1-k_{ef}\right)$) about a common origin preserves the overall shape of their displacement, while only decreasing its scale.
-At the same time, repeatedly superposing Gaussian noise on a value (represented by the noise inherent in $k_{ef}e_m\left[k\right]$) leads to a behavior called random walk, the uncertainty of which also has Gaussian distribution. \red{ Although the distribution of the noise depends on the current observation, in practice it typically changes continuously with most relative localization systems.
-At non-zero distances, the standard deviation is non-zero.
-Thus, to obtain an estimate of the stable-state error of the system, we will assume that the standard deviation of the measurement is $\sigma_{m,\text{fin}}$, or the standard deviation associated with the desired distance. } Then, the state in system (\ref{eq:noisy_proportional}) has a variance evolving according to
+\begin{lemma} Barring infinite measurement rate or a zero control action, it is \emph{impossible} to use proportional control to enforce a stationary stable state if discrete measurements of this state used in the control law are subject to Gaussian noise. \end{lemma} \begin{pf} If multiple agents follow the control law described in eq. (\ref{eq:noisy_proportional}), the presented combination of proportional control and observation noise with Gaussian distribution actually leads to a Gaussian distribution of agents \footnote{In \ref{App:A.N}, we show that even with the proposed modification the resulting poses can be accurately approximated with a Gaussian distribution.}.
+Repeated addition of Gaussian noise to a value (represented by the noise inherent in $k_{ef}e_m\left[k\right]$) leads to a behavior called random walk, the uncertainty of which also has Gaussian distribution.